celeritas-project/celeritas/doc/appendices/administration.rst

 - Update documentation with release notes from all pull requests newly included in the release.
 Follow the format for previous releases: add a summary of highlights, and enumerate the pull requests (with PR numbers and authorship attribution) separated by features and bug requests.
-[TODO: automate this using pull request tags and the GitHub API]
+Use the `helper notebook`_ in the Celeritas documents repository to automate this.
 - Ensure the code documentation builds, preferably without warnings, on a configuration that has Sphinx, Doxygen, and Breathe active.
+[TODO: automate this with CI for doc publishing]
 - Submit a pull request with the newly added documentation and any release-related tweaks, and wait until it's reviewed and merged.
 - If releasing a backported version branch, cherry-pick this documentation